amguerrero/sfdc_merge/README.md

 # sfdx-merge-driver(1) -- Salesforce Metadata Specific Git Merge Driver

-This is a git merge driver specific for Salesforce.com Metadata.
+This is a git merge driver specific for Salesforce.com Metadata (Profiles, Permission Sets, Custom Labels).

-Now supports:

-- Profiles
-- Permission Sets
-- Custom Labels

 The merge is done based on the nodes of the files, checking if any node changed in both the local copy and the branch we're trying to merge, and merging automatically whenever there is no conflict.